 On another occasion, the Johannine Jesus even more precisely identified God as numerically one.
 Jesus said to his accusers, “How can you believe, when you receive glory from one another and you do not seek the glory that is from the one and only God?”
 (John 5.44).
 Later, Jesus prayed to the “Father” on behalf of his disciples, “This is eternal life, that they may know You, the only true God, and Jesus Christ whom You have sent” (17.1, 3).
 So, Jesus not only described the Father as “the one and only God” and “the only true God,” but he distinguished himself in doing so.
 This represents a clear denial by Jesus that he himself is God.

 Trinitarian scholars insist that they are monotheistic, thus believing in one God.
-But most of them define “one,” here, as a unity rather than numerically.
-Many Muslims and Jews, who also claim to be monotheistic, reject this definition, contending that monotheism means belief in numerically one God, who is a single person.
-Thus, they allege that Trinitarianism is tritheistic, meaning belief in three gods.
+But most of them define “one,” in John 5.44 and 17.3, as a unity rather than numerically.
+Many Muslims and Jews, who also claim to be monotheistic, reject this definition.
+They contend monotheism means belief in numerically one God, thus a single person.
+So, they allege that Trinitarianism is tritheistic, meaning belief in three gods.

 Jews have vehemently defended their monotheism against Trinitarianism.
 And they have denied any hint of Trinitarianism in their scriptures.
 For many religious Jews, the church doctrine of the Trinity seems blasphemous, and this is surely how Jews would have viewed it during the time of Jesus.
 Raymond E. Brown rightly says of that era, “For the Jew ‘God’ meant God the Father in heaven.”
 (The Qur’an repeatedly rejects the doctrine of the Trinity as blasphemous.)